 In the summer of 1957, social psychologist James Vicary shook the world with a controversial experiment.
 In a cinema, he secretly flashed messages about Coca-Cola and popcorn on the big screen.
 These messages were so short (3 milliseconds), that viewers were not aware of them.
-Yet, Vicary claimed that sales increased without doubt: Coca-Cola by 58% and popcorn by 18%.
+Yet, Vicary claimed that sales increased without a doubt: Coca-Cola by 58% and popcorn by 18%.
 He got the media and the world hysterical.

 His subliminal advertising got the reputation of manipulating people’s minds.
 Vicary later denied the experiment ever took place and distanced himself from all the fuss.
 Subliminal advertising is still a technique that marketers use to convince someone of the benefits of their product.
 But why does this work?
 How can it be that we respond to something we can’t even see?

 Research from a new interesting field can give you the answers: it’s called neuromarketing.
 This new branch of marketing uses brain research to get a better understanding of consumer behaviour.
 In particular, it can provide insights into processes we are not consciously aware of.
 Some questions we are often asked are: “Is this ethical?
 How far can we go using this for marketing?
 And what practices are there that don’t impact my reputation in a bad way?”
 We will discuss them all in this article so you will fully understand what’s good, and what’s not.